 The paper is organized as follows.
-In \Sectionref{sec:geomprelim} we discuss some background material, in particular the symmetry reduction introduced by Geroch which is necessary to be able to write the metric and the field equations in a useful way. \Sectionref{sec:GenTaubNut} is devoted to the definition and discussion of our class of \keyword{smooth Gowdy symmetric generalized Taub-NUT solutions} based on Moncrief's earlier mentioned class.
-The existence and uniqueness theory and the corresponding singular initial value problem is considered in \Sectionref{sec:existence}.
-The basic ingredients for these investigations are Fuchsian methods which we describe briefly in the appendix.
+In \Sectionref{sec:geomprelim} we discuss some background material, in particular the symmetry reduction introduced by Geroch which is later applied to write the metric and the field equations in a useful way. \Sectionref{sec:GenTaubNut} is devoted to the definition and discussion of our class of \keyword{smooth Gowdy symmetric generalized Taub-NUT solutions} based on Moncrief's earlier mentioned class.
+The existence and uniqueness theory and the corresponding singular initial value problem are considered in \Sectionref{sec:existence}.
+The basic ingredients for these investigations are Fuchsian methods which we describe in the appendix.
 The next main part is \Sectionref{sec:linearproblem} where we discuss the global-in-time properties of smooth Gowdy symmetric generalized Taub-NUT solutions.
 We finish the paper with conclusions in \Sectionref{sec:discussion}.